Blockbuster snowstorm on tap for Denver, Cheyenne with blizzard conditions possible

 Strong winds are likely to develop across the eastern Plains with this storm, potentially leading to blizzard conditions, from near Limon north to southeastern Wyoming during the Friday through Sunday time frame.
 Travel is likely to be impossible in these areas during that time frame, as it could be in the foothills of the Rockies as well.

-In a forecast discussion Wednesday morning, the Weather Service in Denver detailed the model similarities and differences for this storm, and said the forecast still appears to be “on track” for one to three feet of snow across the region.
+In a forecast discussion Wednesday morning, the Weather Service in Denver detailed the model similarities and differences for this storm, and said the forecast still appears to be “on track” for 1 to 3 feet of snow across the region.

 What Denver’s TV meteorologists are saying